All Episodes

 Or when is old too old?

-Um and you would be desperate for Rudy to get back in here.
+I can tell that you are very emotional about Rudy getting out, and you would be desperate for Rudy to get back in here.

 You know, he could be attorney general.

-Uh he could be, you never know.
+He could be, you never know.

-Uh and Schwarzenegger can't do any.
+And Schwarzenegger can't do anything.

-Well, he can't he can't do VEEP.
+Well, he can't do Veep.

-Um, he could become Secretary of Solar Power, I guess.
+You know, he could become Secretary of Solar Power, I guess.

 Well, no, I love Fox.

-They're 720 P, 720 progressive, 720 lines.
+They're 720p, 720 progressive, 720 lines.

-Uh CBS and NBC are 1080 I 1080p is the absolute top.
+1080p is the absolute top.

-You know, we hit the power switches and come on.
+We hit the power switches and come on.

 You know, women don't care about that.